 If you want to connect to AD using dsa.msc snap-in from a non-domain computer, you must:

 runas /netonly /user:Domain_Name\Domain_USER mmc

-- Connect to domain by right click on ADUC -> Connect to domain and enter domain name.
+- Connect to the domain with right click on ADUC > Connect to domain and enter the domain name.

 As a result, in the ADUC snap-in appears the structure of your OU Active Directory domain.

 You will see a standard set of AD folders and containers:

 - Saved Queries — saved search criteria, allows quickly replay the previous search in Active Directory;

 - Builtin — built-in user accounts;